hackersifu/reverse-engineering-learning/FOR610/FOR_610_Notes.md

     - Example: mov fs, ax - Move the value in ax into the fs segment register

 # Bypassing Self-Defensive Measures (or Anti-Debugging Techniques)

+# RDTSC Instruction
+- RDTSC (Read Time-Stamp Counter) is an assembly instruction that reads the current value of the processor's time-stamp counter, which is a 64-bit register that counts the number of clock cycles since the last reset.
+- It is often used in anti-debugging techniques to measure the time taken to execute certain code sections, as debuggers can introduce delays that can be detected by the malware.
+- Example usage in assembly:
+    - rdtsc - Reads the time-stamp counter and stores the lower 32 bits in EAX and the upper 32 bits in EDX.
+    - You can then compare the values before and after a code section to determine if a debugger is present based on the time taken to execute that section.

+# Random Questions
+- In 32-bit Windows, the RET instruction affects the register of:
+    - ESP (Extended Stack Pointer) - The RET instruction pops the return address from the stack and transfers control to that address, effectively modifying the ESP register.
+    - EIP (Extended Instruction Pointer) - The RET instruction updates the EIP register to point to the return address, allowing the CPU to continue executing instructions from that address.
+- The registers value that is pushed into the stack to store "saved frame data" is EBP (Extended Base Pointer).
+The EBP register is used to create a stack frame for a function, and it is typically pushed onto the stack at the beginning of a function to save the previous frame's base pointer.
+This allows the function to access its local variables and parameters relative to the EBP register.
+- To pass the fourth argument to a subroutine, use this following instruction written in hex: [EBP + 0x10].
+In the cdecl calling convention, the first three arguments are passed in registers (ECX, EDX, and R8), while any additional arguments are passed on the stack.
+The fourth argument is located at an offset of 0x10 from the base pointer (EBP) in the stack frame.
+- In JavaScript, the function to detect source code modifications is arguments.callee.
+- To add code libraries to a compiled file, you would use a linker.
+A linker is a tool that combines object files and libraries into a single executable file, resolving references between them and ensuring that all necessary code is included in the final binary.
+- PDF obj format
+    - obj 2 0
+        - object number 2, generation number 0
+        - The object ID is "2 0"